 All cells in the world can be narrowed down into just two types: eukaryotic cells and prokaryotic cells.

 If I were to ask you to think of any living organism, chances are the organism you’d think of would be made up of one or more eukaryotic cells.

-In this module*, students will learn about the organisms which are composed of prokaryotic cells, often called prokaryotes.
+In this online course*, students will learn about the organisms which are composed of prokaryotic cells, often called prokaryotes.
 They will understand the ways in which prokaryotes are fundamentally different than most other life on the planet, and will discover the fundamental roles these microorganisms play in the world.
 They will learn the modifications (virulence factors) that pathogenic bacteria use to cause disease.
 Students will also discover how antibiotics work, how antibiotic resistance occurs, and how to halt the spread of antibiotic-resistant superbugs.

 As with all Kristin Moon Science courses, students proceed at their own pace through the material.
 Videos, hands-on activities, and links to additional information are included to enhance the learning experience.
 Directions for three optional lab activities are included.

-This is a digital course.
-Upon purchase, the student has access to the material within the course for one year (366 days)
+Upon purchase, the student has access to the material within the course for one year (366 days).

-*The content of this module was taken from the course Microbiology.
+*The content of this course was taken from the course Microbiology.
 If after taking Prokaryotes your student would like to enroll in the complete Microbiology course, you will be able to purchase Microbiology at a reduced price.